 - # The alternate form of the result will be presented.
 For the o conversion, the alternate form is as if the precision were increased such that the first digit of the result is forced to be a zero.
 For the x conversion, a non-zero result will have a 0x prefix added to it.
 For the x conversion, a non-zero result will have a 0x prefix added to it.
 For the b conversion, a non-zero result will have a 0b prefix added to it.
 For the B conversion, a non-zero result will have a 0b prefix added to it.
-For the B conversion, a non-zero result will have a 0b prefix added to it.
-For the B conversion, a non-zero result will have a 0b prefix added to it.
-For the B conversion, a non-zero result will have a 0b prefix added to it.
-For the conversion, a non-zero result will have a 0b prefix added to it. - The result will be left justified.
-If this flag is not specified, the result will be right justified. - + For a signed conversion, the result will always begin with a + or a sign.
+For other conversions, the flag is ignored. - The result will be left justified.
+If this flag is not specified, the result will be right justified. - For a signed conversion, the result will always begin with a + or a sign.
 By default, a sign character is only added to the result if the result is negative.
 For other conversions, the flag is ignored. - space For a signed conversion, if the result is non-negative or has no characters, a space will be prefixed to the result.
 If the space and + flags are both specified, the space flag will be ignored.
-For other conversions, the flag is ignored. - O For the integer conversions (d, i, o, u, b, B, x, X), leading zeroes are prefixed to the result (after any sign and/or base indicators) such that the result fills the field width.
+For other conversions, the flag is ignored. - 0 For the integer conversions (d, i, o, u, b, B, x, X), leading zeroes are prefixed to the result (after any sign and/or base indicators) such that the result fills the field width.
 No space padding is performed.
 If the flag is also specified, the 0 flag will be ignored.
 If a precision is specified, the 0 flag will be ignored.
 For other conversions, the flag is ignored.